Best Places to Eat in Magic Kingdom

 If you want something sweet:

 Looking for something on the sweeter side first thing in the morning?
 No judgment here!
 The Sleepy Hollow refreshments spot has a to-die-for Nutella Waffle Sandwich.
-While not the healthiest of options, it is delicious and you are on vacation.
-The food is delicious, but the outdoor seating is what impresses us the most, drop in for breakfast here and you’ll start your day with an amazing view of Cinderella’s Castle.
+While not the healthiest of options, it is yummy and you are, afterall, on vacation.
+While food is delicious, the outdoor seating is what impresses us the most.
+Drop in for breakfast here and you’ll start your day with an amazing view of Cinderella’s Castle.
 Another plus is that many of the treats here are portable so you can make it as quick as you’d like.

 You’ve been running around all morning and you need something to refuel so that you can finish out the day on a high note.
 There are tons of great options when it comes to lunch: